 Storage tips to keep olive oil fresher longer

 You should avoid placing your olive oil near the stove, where it’s exposed to high temperatures and kitchen light.
-The best temperature for storing olive oil is around 57F, but a room temperature up to 72F should also be okay.
+The ideal temperature for storing olive oil is cellar temperature, around 57-63 ºF.
+Room temperature is okay, the cooler, the better: the higher the storage temperature, the shorter the lifespan of your olive oil.

 You can also store olive oil in the fridge to preserve freshness, but refrigerated olive oil will solidify, which makes it a pain to use when you need it.
 If you live in a particularly hot climate, a more realistic option would be to buy smaller bottles of olive oil that you’ll use up before they have time to spoil.

-Also, try to buy olive oil that comes in a dark glass bottle, stainless steel bottle, or ceramic bottle—all of these will block light better than a clear bottle and help prevent olive oil from oxidizing and going rancid.
+Also, try to buy olive oil that comes in a dark or opaque glass bottle, a tin or a bag-in-box—all of these will block light better than a clear bottle and help prevent olive oil from oxidizing and going rancid.

 What happens if you eat old olive oil?